PRACTICE AREA

 - If the DFEH finds a violation, it can take on your case and send it to the DFEH Legal Division to pursue.

-Usually, you need a right to sue letter from the DFEH before you can sue your employer.
+Usually, you need a right-to-sue letter from the DFEH before you can sue your employer.

 How Does a San Diego Employment Discrimination Law Firm Prove Your Discrimination Claim?